About the Journal

 This journal charges the following author fees:

-Dance Articulated charges an article processing charge (APC) of 7.000 NOK for peer-reviewed articles to be published in this in this journal.
-The APC is used by Dance Articulated to pay for design and publication costs as well as for generating DOI numbers for peer-reviewed publishing.
+Dance Articulated charges an article processing charge (APC) of 5.000 NOK for peer-reviewed articles to be published in this in this journal.
+The APC is used by Dance Articulated to pay for design and publication costs.
 The editors and peer-reviewers are not paid for their work, and Open Journal Systems - NTNU does not take out a profit from the APC.
 Open Journal Systems - NTNU has no income from the publications as they are published open access and are freely available for downloading.
-The total sum of 7.000 NOK will be charged to the author after accept for publication of their article.
+The total sum of 5.000 NOK will be charged to the author after accept for publication of their article.
 In case of co-authors, author one will be charged unless the authors inform Dance Articulated that the charge should be split between them.

 Book reviews are free of charge.
 Book reviews can have a maximum length of 1500 words.